phruncy/Computern/References.md

 -> your interations fall back on you
 - even further:

-**Darling, Kate**, *Extending Legal Protection to Social Robots: The Effects of Anthropomorphism, Empathy, and Violent Behavior Towards Robotic Objects* (April 23, 2012).
+- **Darling, Kate**, *Extending Legal Protection to Social Robots: The Effects of Anthropomorphism, Empathy, and Violent Behavior Towards Robotic Objects* (April 23, 2012).
 Robot Law, Calo, Froomkin, Kerr eds., Edward Elgar 2016, We Robot Conference 2012, University of Miami , Available at http://dx.doi.org/10.2139/ssrn.2044797

 Darling, Kate: https://www.iberdrola.com/shapes-en/kate-darling-robotics-artificial-intelligence-problems

-**Jehle, Christoph,**
+- **Friedewald M. (2000)**, *Konzepte der Mensch-Computer-Kommunikation in den 1960er Jahren: J. C. R. Licklider, Douglas Engelbart und der Computer als Intelligenzverstärker* in *Technikgeschichte Bd.
+67* (2000) Nr.
+1. Available at: http://www.friedewald-family.de/ publikationen/tg12000.pdf, (accessed: 27 May 2021)

-Die Pflegerobbe Paro - ein unmoralisches Angebot?
-Sind Zuwendungsroboter als Pflegehilfe für Demenzpatienten vertretbar?
-(Dezember 28, 2014), Heise Online, Available at https://www.heise.de/tp/features/Die-Pflegerobbe-Paro-ein-unmoralisches-Angebot-3368674.html, accessed 10th January 2022
+- **Jehle, Christoph,** *Die Pflegerobbe Paro - ein unmoralisches Angebot?
+Sind Zuwendungsroboter als Pflegehilfe für Demenzpatienten vertretbar?* (Dezember 28, 2014), Heise Online, Available at https://www.heise.de/tp/features/Die-Pflegerobbe-Paro-ein-unmoralisches-Angebot-3368674.html, accessed 10th January 2022

 - Robots as the more ethical alternative to "real pets" for especially children: *Children are projecting somehting into pets that they are not anyways*, so robots can provide what a child wants from a pet without actually putting a living being at stake.
 Sma argumentaion for dementia patients
 - therapy robots are not a replacement for human care, but an assisting tool.
 They provide a sense of emotional closesness that cannot be provided by medical personnel.

+-  **Licklider, J. C. R. (1988)**, *Oral history interview with J. C. R. Licklider.* Charles Babbage Institute.
+Retrieved from the University of Minnesota Digital Conservancy, https://hdl.handle.net/11299/107436.
+(Accessed: 23 July 2021)

 **Paepcke, S. and Takayama, L.** *Judging a bot by its cover: An experiment on expectation setting for personal robots,* 2010 5th ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2010, pp. 45-52, doi: 10.1109/HRI.2010.5453268.